Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 **1. Supported Versions of macOS and Xcode**

-The current version of Tunnelblick should be built using:
- * Xcode 16.0  on macOS 14.7 on an Intel or Apple Silicon Mac; Rosetta is required on Apple Silicon Macs because of a bug in Apple's "files" command line utility.

-Tunnelblick will be a Universal binary and run natively on Intel or Apple Silicon processors.
+The current version of Tunnelblick will create a Universal binary and run natively on Intel or Apple Silicon processors.

+Tunnelblick should be built using Xcode 26.0.1  on macOS 15.7.7 on an Intel or Apple Silicon Mac.

+Rosetta 2 is required on Apple Silicon Macs because the LZO compression library is so old that its build process does not recognize the ARM architecture used by Apple Silicon.
+By using the "arch -x86_64" command, the entire build process is run in Rosetta 2, making the LZO build script behave as if it is building on an Intel processor.
+(The build process creates a Universal binary of LZO because the toolchain used to build it is more modern.)

+This means that

+ * **Tunnelblick cannot be built with LZO support on macOS 27 (Golden Gate), which does not include support for Rosetta 2.**

+ * **Tunnelblick cannot be built with LZO support on using Xcode versions later than 26.3, which is the last version that builds for Intel processors.**

 Other versions of Xcode and macOS may fail to build Tunnelblick, or create Tunnelblick binaries that crash or have other unpredictable behavior.